chaitany10/COA-assignments/README.md

 # COA-assignments
-contains my code for RISC-V assignments in 3rd semester
+Contains code for RISC-V and Verilog assignments in 3rd semester.

+Submitted by:
+Chaitany Pandiya
+Siddharth Singh